system76/docs/content/ar-sandbox.md

 ![Right Click Menu](/images/ar-sandbox/4-B-average-frames-1ba827544a.png)

 - Press and hold `Shift` and `1`, move your cursor over Extract Planes, then release both keys.
-Releasing this key will trigger this action, and assign clibration to `Shift` + `1`.
+Releasing this key will trigger this action, and assign calibration to `Shift` + `1`.

 ![Extract Planes](/images/ar-sandbox/4-C-extract-plane-1cbd8abb5e.png)